swog/network/README.md

 # network
 Nonblocking server and client with nonblocking console input.

+Note that there are many additions made to apply the networking library.
+For example, linkage requires that the client/server object be exposed globally.
+To do this, I included the functions: 'get_client', 'get_server'.
+Additionally, 'get_console' is defined by the console system.

 ## shared
 As far as shared goes, these are only headers and source files included in both the server and client.
 Both the client and server classes were intended to be easily mutable.